ardaberrun/mern-stack-blog/README.md

 # Mern Stack Blog

-Express, Mongodb, Mongoose are used to built the server-side and React is used to built client-side but this project not completed yet :warning: .
+Express, Mongodb, Mongoose are used to built the server-side and React is used to built client-side.

 ### Todo

-- [ ] Authentication

 ### Done ✓